perigrin/the-room/fixing-a-hole.md

 I'd like to thank `doy` for vetting the modules I included and making sure `Class::MOP` was covered.

-[^1]: I honestly think in this case "clever" is not the right approach.
-One of the problems I have seen contributing to [cpanminus](http://cpanmin.us) is that there is generated code in the repository, making it unclear which files I should patch.
+## Update 2010-05-14

-[^2]: Talking with RJBS on IRC today, it was a carefully considered decision.
+Talking with RJBS on IRC today, it was a carefully considered decision.

 >  [A]ll of my dists can be tested with "prove -lr t" and I accept patches
 >  against the cpan tarball.
 [B]ut in the end, I decided that 99.9% of my